michpara/web-development/FileIOandSerialization/README.md

 # File I/O and Serialization

-Hangman with save functionality in Ruby
+A simple Hangman game using the command line where the player can save and reload the game.